Consumer PREvent PRHow toSocial MediaTop Tips 25.01.2022

 1. Do your research

-It’s important to note – right from the start – that just because the format of a physical event works for your audience, it does not mean it will work for your virtual event.
+It’s important to note – right from the start – that just because the format of a physical event works for your audience, it doesn’t mean it will work for your virtual event.
 Do your research and speak to the people you want to attend.
-Ask them what they what to see, when, how and is there anything they need to consider in advance?
-Lunchtimes might be good for some, or first thing in the morning or early evening better for others.
+Ask them what they want to see, when, how and is there anything they need to consider in advance?
+Lunchtimes might be good for some, or first thing in the morning may be better for others.
 Talk to your intended audience, listen to their feedback and develop your plan around this invaluable input.
 Then you can think about the tech, the support and resources you need to make it happen!

 person writing on white paper